-- Is the portfolio growing at a rate commensurate with the craft category?
+- Is the portfolio growing at a rate commensurate with the local craft growth trends?

 - Are they selective in the craft brands they choose to distribute, or are they brand collectors?

 - Is there a dedicated craft manager(s)?

 - Does the distributor actively educate/train sales staff in the craft segment?

 - Does the distributor give due attention to the craft brands in its portfolio?
 Do they make key account presentations in support of craft brands?

 - Are they receptive/flexible when it comes to adding seasonal/”one-off” craft SKU’s?

 - Have there been any craft brands that have left the distributor in the past three years?